mjberg/reading-and-writing/_posts/2020-09-10-Sounding-Smart-Vs-Being-Smart.md

 categories: jekyll update
 ---

-A pattern has started to surface to me over the last several years, of people who sound smart vs. people who are *actually smart*, after meeting a large amount of people from different domains and walks of life.
+After meeting a large amount of people from different domains and walks of life over the last few years a pattern has started to surface to me of people who 'sound smart' vs. people who are '*actually smart*.'
 So thought I'd try to identify the subtle signals so that I can better recognize them going forward:

 **People Who Like to Sound Smart**
 * Tend to be quick to offer strong opinions